CodeGlassDotIO/Docs/_docs/features/CodeBodyReconstruction.md

 ![assets/img/Features/CodeBodyReconstruction.png](../../assets/img/Features/CodeBodyReconstruction.png)

-Unlike traditional profilers that only show time spent per function, CodeGlass analyzes collected runtime data to **reconstruct the function body**—without decompilation or access to your source code.
+Unlike traditional profilers that only provide function-level timing, CodeGlass leverages runtime data to **reconstruct the internal structure of a function**, without requiring decompilation or access to the source code.

-This enables detailed insights into how a function behaves during execution, including:
+This enables granular insights into a function’s runtime behavior, including:

-- Time spent within specific parts of the function
+- Time spent within individual blocks of code
-- Loop iteration counts
+- Loop iteration frequencies
-- Hot vs. cold code paths
+- Hot vs. cold control paths
-- The current thread position within the function
+- Real-time thread position within the function
-- Execution time by call origin (e.g., Function A vs. Function B)
+- Execution time broken down by caller (e.g., Function A vs. Function B)
-- Exact call sites within the function body
+- Exact call sites within the reconstructed code body
-- Required execution paths to reach a call
+- Execution paths required to reach specific calls
-- Time between internal function calls
+- Timing between internal calls
-- Optimization candidates (e.g., loop unrolling)
+- Optimization opportunities (e.g., loop unrolling)
-- Gaps between expected and actual behavior
+- Deviations between expected and actual control flow

-Because reconstruction is based on runtime data, only the paths actually taken during execution are shown.
-This avoids clutter and focuses on relevant control flow, exposing unexpected behavior without requiring manual instrumentation.
+Because reconstruction is based purely on observed execution data, it only reflects paths that were actually taken at runtime.
+This minimizes noise and highlights relevant, real-world control flow.
+Thus exposing behavioral anomalies without requiring any code instrumentation.

-This feature can reveal:
+Typical insights include:
-- Hidden loop iterations
+- Hidden or unexpected loop iterations
-- Frequently hit branches
+- High-frequency branching patterns
-- Timing irregularities
+- Temporal inconsistencies in execution
-- Profiling insights in environments where code instrumentation isn’t possible
+- Profiling data from non-instrumentable environments

 ## Experimental Warning
-This feature is still highly experimental but is available in all [editions](../Editions.md), including free tiers.
-We chose not to restrict access to the [Experimental Edition](../Editions/Experimental.md), as the feature is already proving valuable, even in its current state.
+This feature is currently experimental but is included in all [editions](../Editions.md), including the free tier.
+It is not restricted to the [Experimental Edition](../Editions/Experimental.md), as it is already proving useful despite its early-stage nature.

-We encourage you to report any issues encountered in CodeGlass.
-However, if reconstruction fails, you will receive a descriptive error, so reporting these specific failures is not required.
+You are encouraged to report any issues.
+When reconstruction fails, a descriptive error will be shown and manual reporting is not necessary.

-Despite being experimental, this feature is stable: it will never cause CodeGlass to crash.
+While experimental, the feature is stable and will not cause CodeGlass to crash.

 ## Limitations
-Because this reconstruction is based on execution data, it is inherently imperfect.
-Mapping every possible path would require excessive memory, so we currently operate within practical memory constraints (We tried downloading some more, but even that wouldn't work).
+Reconstruction relies on execution data and is therefore incomplete by design.
+Exhaustively capturing all possible control paths would require unbounded memory.
+The current implementation operates within practical memory limits.

-We continue to improve accuracy and coverage over time.
+We are actively working to improve both the accuracy and the completeness of this feature.

 ## Known Issues
-- In some cases, reconstruction may fail even when sufficient data appears to be available.
+- In some cases, reconstruction may not succeed even when runtime data appears sufficient.

 ## Views Using This Feature
 - [Function Details View](../views/ApplicationInstanceDockWindow/CodeMemberDetailsView.md#code-body-view)